 That said, there’s no need to feel robbed because the Samsung EVO Plus is right up there among the top storage choices on the market.
 With storage this powerful, your PC will be working so fast your eyes won’t be able to keep up.

 When it comes to the power supply, you can never really go wrong with EVGA.
-For this build, we chose an 850W PSU that will do an amazing job supporting all of the abovementioned components and then some.
+For this build, we chose a 1000W PSU that will do an amazing job supporting all of the abovementioned components and then some.

-Another awesome thing about this power supply is that it’s 80+ Gold certified, meaning that it offers much more efficient power consumption, which you’ll definitely need with the i9 9900K and the RTX 2080 Ti running together.
+And finally, this PSU is 80+ Gold certified, meaning that it offers quite efficient power consumption, which you’ll definitely need with the Intel Core i9-10850K and the RTX 3090 running together.

 Finally, we’ve come to our final component of this $3000 PC, and we’re excited to tell you more about it!

 When choosing a case for your PC, you obviously want to get something that looks great because it’s the part that everyone first notices.
-However, this isn’t the only thing you should worry about, and it’s far from being the most important either, but with such a wide array of cases, you can choose from, finding the right one for you can prove to be overwhelming.
+However, this isn’t the only thing you should worry about, and it’s far from being the most important either, but with such a vas pool of cases to choose from, the search can prove to be overwhelming.

-This case comes with one 140mm exhaust fan in the back, and two incredibly quiet 200mm Addressable RGB fans in the front, with an Addressable RGB controller.
+This case comes with one 140mm exhaust fan in the back, and two incredibly quiet 200mm Addressable RGB fans in the front along with an RGB controller.
 The case is quite spacious, allowing not only for optimal cooling but also for easy installation of all of your components.

-In addition to this, for those of you who plan on using water cooling, the case also supports up to 360mm radiators in the front and on top, as well as a 140mm in the rear, so you shouldn’t have any problems if water cooling is your thing.
+Additionally, for those of you who plan on using water cooling, the case also supports up to 360mm radiators in the front, as well as a 240mm on the top and a 120mm radiator in the back of the case, so you shouldn’t have any problems if water cooling is your thing.

 So basically, next to the amazing thermals and useful additional features, the case looks absolutely stunning, but if you want to see a few more options before you commit, check out the link below.

-Now that we’re finished with the main build, we’d like to offer you some suggestions on the kind of peripherals you might want to have accompanying a high-end PC such as this one.
+Now that we’re finished with the main build, we’d like to offer you some suggestions on the kind of peripherals you might want to have with a high-end PC such as this one.

 The peripherals were not included in the price of the build as most people already own some of them from their previous systems, or they simply don’t want or don’t need everything we have listed down below.